 “It was scary,” she said.
 “I was ready to dial 911, but I didn’t have cell phone service.”

 Huff was in the elevator for two to three minutes before employees got the elevator working again.

 Despite the incident in the elevator, Lt.
-Chris Costantino, of the Elyria Police Department said everything went smoothly Thursday night into Friday morning of the sales.
+Chris Costantino, of the Elyria Police Department said everything went smoothly Thursday night into Friday morning.
 Off-duty police officers were hired at Target, Best Buy and Walmart, but there were no real problems.

-Julie Riley, store manager of the JC Penney at the Midway Mall, reported everything went smoothly at the store as well.
-JC Penney opened at 6 a.m., unlike other retailers who opened at midnight.
+Julie Riley, store manager of the JCPenney at Midway Mall, reported everything went smoothly at the store as well.
+JCPenney opened at 6 a.m., unlike other retailers who opened at midnight.

 “We definitely had more (shoppers) this year than in years past,” she said, estimating around 500 people waited by the doors early Friday morning for the store to open.

 Shoes were the big draw, with customers walking purposefully to the shoe section, grabbing several boxes.
 Riley said $8 appliances were also a big sell.